 - Focus on a common purpose.

-- Ask questions that demonstrate good listening skills.
+- Ask questions that demonstrate good management skills such as active listening.

 - Find similarities and shared beliefs.